 Advantages of an Online Bank vs. a Traditional Bank for Business Checking

 Some businesses may be better off choosing an online business checking account.
-In these cases, the American Express Business Checking Account may be a good fit.
+The American Express Business Checking Account may be a good fit in these cases.

 Online business checking accounts usually work better if your business rarely uses cash.

-If you feel you don’t need access to physical locations, you may want to take advantage of online checking account benefits.
+If you don’t need access to physical locations, you may want to take advantage of online checking account benefits.
 These benefits may include:

-Online banks focus on these areas to gain customers that can operate without needing physical bank branches.
+Online banks focus on these areas to gain customers who can operate without physical bank branches.

-Businesses that rely on cash daily wouldn’t be a good fit to solely use an online business checking account.
+Businesses relying on cash daily wouldn’t be a good fit to use an online business checking account.